darealshinji/debian-packaging/games/franbow-demo/README.md

 get help from strange creatures and find out that the murder of her parents is unimaginably terrible, and finally confront the one responsible...

-The release is planned Early 2015, for PC (Windows, Linux, Mac), Mobile and Tablet (iOS and Android).
-DRM free.

 Homepage: http://www.franbow.com/